erkyrath/glkterm/readme.txt

 When closing windows, + signs can be left in the window borders.

 * Version History

+1.0.3:
+    Added the Blorb-resource functions (Glk 0.7.4).
+    External filenames now follow the new spec recommendations: standard filename suffixes, and removing more questionable characters in fileref_create_by_name().

 1.0.2:
     Fixed a really stupid bug where glk_put_char_uni() was sending text